zihaoli0629/MultiDayTripPlanner/README.md

 - `MAXIMUM_DISTANCE_PER_DAY` is the maximum distance you want to travel per day
 - `TRAVEL_DAYS` is the number of days for traveling
 - `MAXIMUM_PLACE_NUM` is the maximum number of places you want to visit per day
-- `SAVE` means whether the save the route map or not.
+- `SAVE` means whether to save the route map or not.
 Default True
 - `YOUR_PATH` is your path for saving the map.
 Default "./plan"
 ### Example workflow